lmcggg/Online-Constraint-Tightening-in-Stochastic-Model-Predictive-Control/README.md

-# TransMPC: Stochastic Model Predictive Control with Online Constraint Tightening
+#  Stochastic Model Predictive Control with Online Constraint Tightening

 This repository contains MATLAB implementation of a novel approach to Stochastic Model Predictive Control (SMPC) with online constraint tightening based on machine learning techniques.
 The framework uses regression models to learn the relationship between constraint tightening parameters and constraint satisfaction probability.
+This repo is  inspired by "Online Constraint Tightening in Stochastic Model Predictive Control: A Regression Approach "-IEEE TRANSACTIONS ON AUTOMATIC CONTROL, VOL. 70, NO. 2, FEBRUARY 2025(Alexandre Capone , Student Member, IEEE, Tim Brüdigam , Member, IEEE,and Sandra Hirche , Fellow, IEEE),thanks for their paper.
 ## Key Features

 - **Stochastic MPC**: Implementation of a stochastic MPC controller with constraint tightening